Skip to main content

 Parameters

-egress(configure: (r: RuleBuilder) => RuleBuilder): this
+egress(configure: (rb: RuleBuilder) => RuleBuilder): this

-Sugar for rule() with direction pre-set to Egress.
+Sugar for rule() with direction pre-set to egress.

-ingress(configure: (r: RuleBuilder) => RuleBuilder): this
+ingress(configure: (rb: RuleBuilder) => RuleBuilder): this

-Sugar for rule() with direction pre-set to Ingress.
+Sugar for rule() with direction pre-set to ingress.

-rule(configure: (r: RuleBuilder) => RuleBuilder): this
+rule(configure: (rb: RuleBuilder) => RuleBuilder): this

 Open a multi-rule batch closure.
 Direction must be set inside via .egress(), .ingress(), or .any() before any rule-adder.